 2 sites, one at Higher Farm and one adjoining 4 Court Close have been identified with the intention of building a single home on each site.
-These sites have been carried forward into the Draft Plan for the Pre-Consultation Phase, which invites the community to comment on the policies and proposals.

-The size of any new home will preferably be limited to 3 Bedrooms but recognising the trend for working at home, should also provide space for a home office/workshop
+The size of any new home will preferably be limited to 3 Bedrooms but recognising the trend for working at home, should also provide space for a home office/workshop.

-New homes for residents only, not second homes or holiday homes
+New homes for residents only, not second homes or holiday homes.